Sinkhole Opens Up In Santa Rosa Area Burned By Wildfire

 There were no other major issues caused by the rain overnight, according to the city.

-© Copyright 2017 by CBS San Francisco and Bay City News Service.
-All rights reserved.
-This material may not be published, broadcast, rewritten or redistributed.
+TM and © Copyright 2017 CBS Radio Inc. and its relevant subsidiaries.
+CBS RADIO and EYE Logo TM and Copyright 2017 CBS Broadcasting Inc. Used under license.
+All Rights Reserved.
+This material may not be published, broadcast, rewritten, or redistributed.
+Bay City News Service contributed to this report.